EudenDev/Pooling-System/README.md

     }
 }
 ```
-**Scripts that use IPoolable should be on the root of the prefab,
-not on any child object.**

 ### PRELOAD OBJECTS
-Could be used in the beginning of the game to reduce the cost of creating
+Can be used in the beginning of the level to reduce the cost of creating
-a new instance of your prefab.
+a new instance of your prefabs.
 Use:

 ```csharp
 Pooling.Preload(prefabReference, 8);